 This can be explained by what psychologists call, “the pain of paying”.
 Whenever we make a purchase, this activates the pain processing regions in our brain.
 They light up even with the anticipation of making the decision to purchase something.

 Paying with credit cards reduce the “pain of paying” because it makes money less tangible than when paying with cash.
 This is because when you pay with cash, you’re actually handing the money over and watching it disappear.
 Ouch!

 But when using a credit card, the card is always returned to the customer or the customer just taps the card to pay, so you don’t see the money disappear.

-For example, if you’re spending too much money on clothes each month or have trouble cutting back on take-out and restaurants, then withdraw a certain amount of cash each week for those problem categories.
+For example, if you’re spending too much money on clothes each month or have trouble cutting back on eating out, then withdraw a certain amount of cash each week for these spending categories.

 2. Follow the half payment method for big expenses

 If you’re struggling to make ends meet before paycheck, then consider using the half payment method.
 The half payment method is a budgeting technique where you take your regular monthly bills and divide them in half.